Jurisdiction

 Practice Notes

-2. Brussels I (recast)—domicile considers the different articles set out in Brussels I (recast)
+Brussels I (recast)—domicile considers the provisions in Brussels I (recast) dealing with domicile of the claimant and the defendant.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.